abujafarch/tripster-client-a10/README.md

 ### Key Features
-- Anyone can now know and inform others about any tourist destination in South Asia
+- Discover detailed information about various tourist places across South Asia, ranging from historical landmarks to natural wonders and cultural sites.
+Users can access comprehensive descriptions, photos, costs, visitors per year, and seasonality to plan their trips effectively.
-- You can browse tourist places by country
+- Enable users to contribute and share information about their favorite tourist spots in South Asia.
+Anyone can upload details about an awesome tourist place.
-- Anyone can choose their destination by looking top reviews
+- Anyone can choose their best destination in South Asia by looking at top reviews

 ### If you want to run the project locally
 - Clone client side and server side repo
-- Set your own github url if you want
+- Set your own GitHub url if you want
-- Set your firebase authentication details in client side repo and also set the MongoDB details in server side repo
+- Set your Firebase authentication details in client side repo and also set the MongoDB details in server side repo
-- Finally you can modify as your wish.
+- Finally, you can modify it as you wish.